 Dietary Fiber: 0g

 Total Sugars: 0g

 What can you do if you have no accent seasoning remaining in your pantry but you need it to add to a dish?
 The following are useful options that can give you a taste similar to this kind of seasoning, if not the actual taste.
 You might even end up loving these substitutes more;

-This salt, also known as monosodium glutamate (MSG), is normally found in some natural foods, including cheese and tomatoes.
+China Salt is another name for monosodium glutamate (MSG).
 It is used as an enhancer that has a similar taste to umami.
 Due to this, its meat-like taste makes most stews delicious.

 Accent Seasoning FAQs

 What is accent seasoning made of?

 Accent seasoning is made of Monosodium Glutamate(MSG).
 Other ingredients are peppers (black, chili, and cayenne), sweet basil, thyme, bay leaf, garlic, and onion.
 The ingredients are in the form of powder.

 It is a popular seasoning product in the United States of America.
 It was initially found in Asian delicacies.
 But with the availability of recipes, you can use them creatively to prepare your dishes.